Ahmed336-cell/100-day-challenge/README.md

 ## Day 58
 Choose an app idea to be a project in college
 ## Day 57
-work on idea that be project in the university
+work on ideas that be project in the university

 ## Day 58
-start make UI of social media app like Instagram
+start making UI of social media apps like Instagram

 ## Day 59
 change the idea of the project :|